fredhutchio/concepts_machine_learning/notes/outline.md

 ### Anatomy of a machine learning problem
 discuss inputs and outputs

 dataset, features - really break down how a dataset doesn't capture the entirety of The Truth only the features we have collected.
+We're trying to use collected features to understand and make predictions/inference about The Truth.

 ### An overview of supervised learning
 emphasize - labled data, concrete interpretations, 2 steps, 2 subclasses, used to make predictions